High-order adaptive multi-domain time integration scheme for microscale lithium-ion batteries simulations: Numerical schemes

 \subsection{Multi-domain time integration method}

 As discussed in \cref{sec:introduction}, the LIB model is a multiphysics as well as multiscale problem, where the \BV current density at solid-electrolyte interfaces introduces a strong nonlinearity.
 Mathematically, this results in a system of DAEs, which are stiff and costly to solve.
 The inefficiency and cost of the solution is strongly impacted by the size of the fully coupled problem.
 Hence, we propose to use a multi-domain technique splitting the monolithic problem into smaller decoupled subproblems.
 Such methods have been implemented and studied for the fluid-structure interaction simulations \cite{tezduyar_modelling_2007, takizawa_multiscale_2011}.
 In the context of LIB simulations, the domain splitting techniques have been used before in \cite{iliev_domain_2016, iliev_splitting_2017, allen_segregated_2021} but remain essentially first-order in time and use a fixed time step.
 This may hinder the computational performance and accuracy of the simulation tools.
 In the present work, we split the LIB model in a manner similar to \cite{allen_segregated_2021}, with the necessary modifications needed for a finite volume method containing the auxiliary system.
-To improve on the previous bottlenecks, we propose to couple the domains in time via a high-order adaptive coupling strategy initially introduced in a different context \cite{francois_multiphysical_2022,francois_multistep_2023} and prototyped in the \textit{Python} library \textsc{Rhapsopy}~\cite{Rhapsopy2023}.
+To improve on the previous bottlenecks, we propose to couple the domains in time via a high-order adaptive coupling strategy, known as \textit{multistep coupling}, initially introduced in a different context \cite{francois_multiphysical_2022,francois_multistep_2023} and prototyped in the Python library \textsc{Rhapsopy}~\cite{Rhapsopy2023}.
+We encourage interested readers to explore the tutorials therein to understand the implementation of the coupling strategy used in this study through simpler test problems.
 The originality of the present contribution relies on the extension of this strategy to couple the LIB subproblems efficiently as well as its performance analysis.
 Moreover, we also study the impact of this splitting on the conditioning of the linear systems corresponding to the subproblems (cf. \cref*{sec:cnstudy_subsys}).

 We split the fully coupled LIB problem into two subproblems corresponding to the electrolyte and solid domains.
 The auxiliary variables and their corresponding equations are also split between the two subproblems.
 Hence, \cref{Eq:GNp3,Eq:GNp4} corresponding to $\auxvar{c}{e,-1}{-}$ and $\auxvar{\varphi}{e,-1}{-}$ as well as \cref{Eq:GNp5,Eq:GNp6} corresponding to $\auxvar{c}{s,0}{+}$ and $\auxvar{\phi}{s,0}{+}$ become part of the electrolyte and solid subproblems, respectively.